rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 (unless they have elevated permissions like root).
 I believe this is the case for all major operating systems and filesystems.

+Some exceptions that present risks to this RFC:

-One (major) known exception is if a network-mounted filesystem is configured to map all files to the local user, which is not uncommon.
+* If a network-mounted filesystem is configured to map all files to the local user (which is not uncommon), then other users will be able to create files owned by the current user.

   In this case, the user will need to trust all users who can write to the mounted filesystem.

+* UID reuse may allow an attacker to create a file that is later owned by a new, legitimate user.
+  For example, an attacker is able to create a new user (or exploit something that creates a temporary user) and poison the filesystem, and then delete that user.
+  Then, later, a genuine user is created with that same UID, they will unknowingly give privilege to those previously created files.

+  On Windows, the SID should be reasonably unique, making this unlikely.
+  For other systems, this is a exploit chain that is possible, though it requires other exploits that likely have easier ways to escalate than through Rustup and Cargo.

 ## Check the ownership of every directory while traversing upwards